iTwin/synchronization-manifest-api-sample/README.md

-# Sample Manifest API portal application
+# Synchronization Manifest API sample

 This is a sample application that demonstrates the usage of [Manifest Connection](https://developer.bentley.com/apis/synchronization/operations/get-manifest-connection/).
 This application implements file upload to Azure Blob Storage functionality and basic Manifest Connection operations with the presentational result.